overbaard/multi-repo-ci/README.md

   * in the custom component build end job

-Note that the intent of this mechanism is to enable you to run parts of the workflow on your self-hosted runners assuming you have taken appropriate safe-guards to make sure only users who are trusted can open issues.
+Note that the intent of this mechanism is to enable you to run parts of the workflow on your self-hosted runners.
+If you are on a public repository, you need to be careful!
+An incomplete list of ideas to make this safer are:
+* To set up firewall rules on the machines/VMs you are hosting the runner on so they cannot wreak havoc on your internal network
+* Only allow users who are trusted to open the issues triggering these jobs in your repository.

 > :warning: There is not anything stopping you from passing in e.g `windows-latest` but the ***generated workflow currently only works with Linux!*** An `macos-xxx` runner may work, but this is untested.